kissgyorgy/my-stars/README.md

 - [capnproto/capnproto](https://github.com/capnproto/capnproto) - Cap'n Proto serialization/RPC system - core tools and C++ library
 - [microsoft/wslg](https://github.com/microsoft/wslg) - Enabling the Windows Subsystem for Linux to include support for Wayland and X server related scenarios
 - [jloughry/BANCStar](https://github.com/jloughry/BANCStar) - BANCStar source code
 - [tenacityteam/tenacity](https://github.com/tenacityteam/tenacity) - Tenacity is an easy-to-use, privacy-friendly, FLOSS, cross-platform multi-track audio editor/recorder for Windows, macOS, Linux and other operating systems.
-Contributions welcome!
+Project currently on an indefinite hiatus.
 - [tonybaloney/Pyjion](https://github.com/tonybaloney/Pyjion) - Pyjion - A JIT for Python based upon CoreCLR
 - [organicmaps/organicmaps](https://github.com/organicmaps/organicmaps) - 🍃 Organic Maps is a free Android & iOS offline maps app for travelers, tourists, hikers, and cyclists.
 It uses crowd-sourced OpenStreetMap data and is developed with love by MapsWithMe (MapsMe) founders and our community.
 No ads, no tracking, no data collection, no crapware.
 Your donations and positive reviews motivate and inspire our small team!
 - [microsoft/WindowsAppSDK](https://github.com/microsoft/WindowsAppSDK) - The Windows App SDK empowers all Windows desktop apps with modern Windows UI, APIs, and platform features, including back-compat support, shipped via NuGet.